fingo/urlopia/readme.md

 urlopia.flyway.baseline-version= (version of the last script that was run on db)

 # active directory
-ldap.initial.context.factory=com.sun.jndi.ldap.LdapCtxFactory
-ldap.security.authentication=Simple (Authentication with username and password) ldap.security.principal= (Active directory username)
+ad.configuration.enabled=true (if false ad won't be used as data provider) ldap.initial.context.factory=com.sun.jndi.ldap.LdapCtxFactory ldap.security.authentication=Simple (Authentication with username and password) ldap.security.principal= (Active directory username)